-The Trusted / Local interfaces group.
+Group Trusted / Local Interfaces.
 This group includes all segments of the LAN connected directly to the firewall.
 If access to the Internet from some segments is supposed to be blocked, the most suitable group to file the interface into is Other interfaces.